 Now, let’s take a closer look at each step of the funnel…

 My Funnel: Driving Traffic

 I complicated my funnel in January when I started writing about the entrepreneur topic in addition to Facebook ads.
 As a result, we have to nearly double the budget and campaign creation.

 In a typical week, I write two blog posts: One about Facebook advertising and one for entrepreneurs.
 I then promote those two posts for one week — until the next posts are published.

 This is an ongoing process.
 So while an individual campaign will only last a week, the approach itself doesn’t stop.
 I’m always promoting two blog posts.

 While I’m not a big fan of targeting Interests and Lookalike Audiences, I’m more willing to do so at the top of the funnel.
 This is actually the first time in a long time that I’ve done so while promoting my Facebook advertising content.

 But I do need to utilize these audiences for promoting my entrepreneur blog posts.
 The reason is simple: My audience of people who have read my posts for entrepreneurs is still growing.
 It’s a fraction of those who have read my Facebook advertising posts.
 I need to go beyond that.

 All blog posts for entrepreneurs have “entrepreneurs” in the URL; all blog posts on Facebook ads include “facebook” in the URL.
-That’s how I’m able to create Website Custom Audiences around visitors who read posts on a single topic.
+That’s how I’m able to create A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. around visitors who read posts on a single topic.

 Most of these campaigns are pretty basic.
 I just promote the post that I shared to my Facebook page where I shared that blog post.
 And I leverage that same ad for multiple ad sets.